 Another telling factor is the type of production.
 While audiences have little trouble following what is being said on the news, problems with speech intelligibility usually crop up in fictional TV series and films.

-To create the right mood, TV series and films often contain music and background noises, which can sometimes have a masking effect on the dialogue.
+To create the right mood, TV series and films typically contain music and background noises, which can sometimes have a masking effect on the dialogue.

 For example, background noise from a busy road could interfere with the speech signal from the actors' dialogue in an otherwise perfect backdrop for a scene.